yisshengyouni/AiGenerateFlow/README.md

 This IntelliJ IDEA plugin analyzes method call chains at the current cursor position and generates UML sequence diagrams.
 It can also enhance these diagrams using the DeepSeek API.

+## Installation

+You can find the pre-built plugin package in the `distributions` directory of this repository.

 ## Features

 - Analyze method call chains starting from the method at the current cursor position